golangast/switchterm/README.md

 ## General info
 This project is a command line selection tool.
-It also generates the config for storing the commands
+It stores commands in a sqlite database and their tags

 ## Why build this?
 * Go never changes
-* Wanted a easy quick way to run commands
+* Wanted a easy quick way to run commands and search for them.

 ## What does it do?